Blusher

 The blusher is the common name for several closely related species of the genus Amanita.
 A. rubescens (the blushing amanita) is found in Eurasia and A. novinupta (the new bride blushing amanita or blushing bride) is found in western North America.
 Both their scientific and common names stem from the tendency of their flesh to bruise pink.

 Blushers are difficult to distinguish from similar species, but one identifying feature is the pink bruising.
-The mushroom is edible and tasty, sought for in several European countries.
+The mushroom is edible.

 Taxonomy

 Amanita rubescens is native to Europe and Asia, with related species being confused for it in other regions.
 Amanita novinupta can be found in western North America.

 Other closely related species and variants include Amanita brunneolocularis, A. orsonii, A. rubescens var. alba, and A. rubescens var. congolensis.

 Description

 A. rubescens has a reddish-brown convex pileus (cap), which is 5–15 cm across, and strewn with small white-to-mahogany warts.
 It is sometimes covered with an ochre-yellow flush which can be washed by the rain.
 The flesh of the mushroom is white, becoming pink when bruised or exposed to air.
 The stipe (stem) is white with flushes of the cap colour, and grows to 5–15 cm.
 The gills are white and free of the stem, and display red spots when damaged.
 The ring is striate (i.e. has ridges) on its upper side.
 The spores are white, ovate, amyloid, and approximately 8 by 5 μm in size.
 The flavour of the uncooked flesh is mild, but has a faint acrid aftertaste.
 The smell is not strong.

 A. novinupta has a whitish cap 5–15 cm wide and stem up to 12 cm long.
 It also blushes pink and has a mild smell and white spore print.